NannyML/nannyml/docs/quick.rst

 Loading data
 ------------

-We will use a real-world dataset that contains inputs and predictions of a binary classification model that predicts whether an individual is based employed on survey data.
-Details about the dataset can be found We will use a real-world dataset containing inputs and predictions of a binary classification model that predicts whether an individual is employed based on survey data.
+We will use a real-world dataset containing inputs and predictions of a binary classification model that predicts whether an individual is employed based on survey data.
 To learn more about this dataset check out :ref:`US Census Employment dataset <dataset-real-world-ma-employment>`.